vincekieft/WorldKit/README.md

 Because the layers only send minimal data to the GPU, executing layers on a builder is very efficient.

 ###### Utilities
-WorldKit api also comes with a couple handy utility class:
+WorldKit API also comes with a couple handy utility class:

 - `WorldKit.api.procedural.Utils.BufferUtils`
 - `WorldKit.api.procedural.Utils.MathUtils`